juxt/astro-website/src/pages/blog/clojure-job-market.md

 # The balance

-Employers are the first to recognise that there is no silver bullet when it comes to hiring, but that even so, Clojure is seen as a win by the majority of them.
+Employers are the first to recognize that there is no silver bullet when it comes to hiring, but that even so, Clojure is seen as a win by the majority of them.